fonorobert/secondthought.media/content/_index.md

 ---

-I photograph for fun, passion and work [here](http://fonorobert.com).
+I photograph for fun, passion, and work [here](http://fonorobert.com).

 You can get in touch at [robert@fonorobert.com](mailto:robert@fonorobert.com).